bthrx/Planchette/README.md

 # Planchette
 AI tool to help make sense of all your proxied traffic.
-Currently it only works with a caido CSV file and with the openai LLM.
+Currently it only works with a Caido CSV file and with the openai LLM.

 ### Install:
 Install requirements.txt